Jonathan Israel: Views

-Israel is sharply critical of Jean-Paul Marat and Maximilien de Robespierre for repudiating the true values of the radical Enlightenment and grossly distorting the French Revolution.
-He argues, "Jacobin ideology and culture under Robespierre was an obsessive Rousseauiste moral Puritanism steeped in authoritarianism, anti-intellectualism, and xenophobia, and it repudiated free expression, basic human rights, and democracy."
+Israel is sharply critical of Jean-Paul Marat and Maximilien de Robespierre for repudiating what he sees as the true values of the Radical Enlightenment and grossly distorting the French Revolution.
+He argues that, "Jacobin ideology and culture under Robespierre was an obsessive Rousseauiste moral Puritanism steeped in authoritarianism, anti-intellectualism, and xenophobia, "and it repudiated free expression, basic human rights, and democracy."